Visyond/website-hugo/site/content/solutions/financial-data-analysis-software.md

 title: 'Automate Financial Planning, Analysis and Reporting'
 topTitle: 'Automate Financial Planning, Analysis and Reporting'
 StepsHeader: >-
-      Get Results in 3 Simple Steps
+      3 Simple Steps to Save Countless Hours
 StepsBlock:
   - descr: >-
-      Import your spreadsheet to complement your existing toolkit (e.g., Excel, BI-tools) , or create one from scratch.</br></br>
+      Import your spreadsheet or create one in Visyond, turning it into a collaborative platform for predictive dashboards and self-service analysis.</br></br>
-      Visyond will warn you if there are errors or data anomalies, and create a collaborative environment if you need to work in teams and track changes.</br></br>
-      If you are too busy – <b>we can build a model and maintain it for you.</b>
+      Complement your existing toolkit (Excel add-ins, BI-tools) for quick and agile business case development, and build a solid foundation for decision making.
     benefitsList:
       - text: >-
-          Improve your performance without changing your workflow.
+          No need to install anything.
+Visyond works in the browser, on any operating system.
       - text: >-
-           You don’t need to install anything - just open the browser and start getting results right away.
+           Fully utilize your Excel modeling experience - Visyond uses the same formulas and syntax.
+      - text: >-
+           Improve your workflows by reducing errors, controlling access, and tracking changes and scenarios.
     infoVideo: /video/3 steps/Step 1 - Connect Your Spreadsheet.mp4
     infoVideoPoster: /video/3 steps/Step 1 - Connect Your Spreadsheet.jpg
     image: /img/home/step1.png
     title: 'Import Your Spreadsheet'
     titlePrefix: '1'
   - descr: >-
-      Want to see what impacts the profits the most?</br>
-      Know how revenue forecasts change under different scenarios?</br>
-      Identify the metrics you should focus on?</br>
-      Find the probability of certain outcomes?</br></br>
-      Visyond will show you this <b>in a few clicks</b>.
+      Get ready-to-present What-if analysis reports with a few clicks.
+It’s that simple.</br></br>
+      Deliver reliable insights and reduce the risk of errors.
     benefitsList:
       - text: >-
           You don’t need to move data across many tools - analyses are in the cloud together with the model, its scenarios and dashboards.
       - text: >-
-          Novices can easily analyze data, experts get powerful tools at a fraction of the cost.
+          Both novices and experts can easily analyze data, and build powerful workflows that are difficult and expensive to set up otherwise.
       - text: >-
           No-code and no need for maintenance if the spreadsheet changes.
     infoVideo: /video/3 steps/Step 2 - Analyze with a Few Clicks.mp4
     infoVideoPoster: /video/3 steps/Step 2 - Analyze with a Few Clicks.jpg
     image: /img/home/step2.png
-    title: 'Get Insights with Predictive Analytics'
+    title: 'Understand How Changes Impact Forecasts'
     titlePrefix: '2'
   - descr: >-
-      Confidently answer ‘what-if’ questions, and publish interactive web-dashboards for others to safely play with the numbers.</br></br>
-      <b>Simply select cells and charts, and the dashboard is ready.</b>
+      Create interactive ‘what-if’ dashboards to visualize scenarios and forecasts, powered by your model’s calculations, without exposing the intricacies of the spreadsheet.
     benefitsList:
       - text: >-
-          Apply scenarios to dashboards, or play with the numbers in ‘What-if’ mode.
+          Viewers playing with the numbers on the dashboard can’t break the spreadsheet (or even see it, if you so wish).
       - text: >-
-          Manage access for each dashboard or worksheet per person for security and simplicity reasons.
+          Each stakeholder has a unique view depending on which worksheets and dashboards they are allowed to see.
       - text: >-
-          Nobody can accidentally break the spreadsheet or obstruct the dashboard views of other collaborators.
+          Dashboards are secure and always up-to-date visualization layers on top of your spreadsheet, which acts as a calculation engine in the cloud (a single source of truth).
     infoVideo: /video/3 steps/Step 3 - Share Insights via Dashboards.mp4
     infoVideoPoster: /video/Step 3 - Share Insights via Dashboards.jpg
     image: /img/home/step4.png
-    title: 'Present Clear Results with Impact'
+    title: 'Share Insights via Predictive Dashboards'
     titlePrefix: '3'
 infoBlockFirst:
   - benefitsList: